ocsolution/NUXT_DOC/Table.md

 ```

 ### + selectedPk and v-model
-The `selectedPk` is the actual string key and Use a `v-model` to make the table selectable.
-The `v-model` will be an array of the selected rows.
+The `selectedPk` defines the primary key field used to uniquely identify each row in the table (as a string).
+Use `v-model` to enable row selection in the table.
+The `v-model` will be an array containing the selected rows based on the `selectedPk` value.

 ```vue
 <template>